As we close the doors to 2018, we prepare to celebrate a milestone

 legacy of preparing today’s youth to be tomorrow’s stewards of our natural

-Every school that comes through Trees
+With every school that comes through Trees For Tomorrow’s doors,

 learning, wonder, adventure, and the excitement of overcoming fears and